aiven/devportal/docs/products/mysql/howto/connect-from-cli.rst

    mysql --user avnadmin --password=USER_PASSWORD --host USER_HOST --port USER_PORT defaultdb

 .. warning::
-   If you are providing the password via the command line, you must pass it as shown; putting a space between the parameter name and value will result in wrong parsing of the variables.
+   If you are providing the password via the command line, you must pass it as shown; putting a space between the parameter name and value will cause the password to be parsed incorrectly.